-FIND Have the student find and investigate the information panel about the planet that most interests them.

-DO Encourage the students to interact with the iPad, seeing the planet and its moons up close.
-Have the students compare and contrast the planet they chose to Earth.

-ASK What are three things you didn't know about this planet before or that surprised you?
-Describe features of the planet that are similar to or different from Earth.

-FIND Have the students find the large meteorite on the table near the café.

-DO Encourage the students to touch the meteorite sample.
+- FIND Have the students find and investigate the information panel about the planet that most interests them. - DO Encourage the students to interact with the iPad, seeing the planet and its moons up close.
+Have the students compare and contrast the planet they chose to Earth. - ASK What are three things you didn't know about this planet before or that surprised you?
+Describe features of the planet that are similar to or different from Earth. - FIND Have the students find the large meteorite on the table near the café. - DO Encourage the students to touch the meteorite sample.
 It's from space!

-ASK What do you think this item is?
-Where do you think they came from?
+- ASK What do you think this item is?
+Where do you think it came from?
 A piece of rock or metal from space that has fallen to Earth called a meteorite.
 This one likely originated from the Asteroid Belt between Mars and Jupiter.
 Can you use context clues to guess what it's made of?
 Metal, mostly iron and nickel.

-FIND Have the students locate the model of the Mars Rover.
+Can you identify any places in the solar system that have been shaped by asteroid and meteor impacts?
+Most places in the solar system have been impacted, but craters are most visible on rocky planets and moons such as Mercury, and our Moon. - FIND Have the students locate the model of the Mars Rover.
 Explain that this is a model of the Spirit and Opportunity rovers that have been on Mars since 2004, investigating the surface and sending back information to Earth.